smirrebinx/project-final-project-api-backend/README.md

 Input validation: The backend API performs validation on user input and returns appropriate error messages if validation fails.

-Authentication: Once logged in, users can access authenticated endpoints and perform various actions within the application, including booking a treatment, providing details for the treatment, canceling bookings, and updating their contact information.
+Authentication: Once logged in, users can access authenticated endpoints and perform various actions within the application, including choosing and booking a treatment and see their user information.

 Tech stack: MongoDB, Mongoose, Express, MongoDB Compass, MongoDB Atlas, Google Cloud.